TeamBeano/adjust-android-sdk/doc/english/web_views.md

 ### <a id="native-add">Add native adjust Android SDK

 In oder to use the adjust SDK in your web views, you need to add adjust's native Android SDK to your app.
 To install the native Android SDK, follow the `Basic integration` chapter of our [Android SDK README][android-sdk-basic-integration].

 ### <a id="bridge-add">Add AdjustBridge to your project

 Copy AdjustBridge `.java` files to your project.
 You can add them to the package of your choice, but we recommend you to follow the package naming convention we use by default in our source files.
 In order to do this, please create `com.adjust.sdk.bridge` package inside your project and copy AdjustBridge `.java` files in there.

 Copy AdjustBridge `.js` files to your project.
 Add them to your `assets` folder.

-![][bridge_add]
+![][bridge-add]

 ### <a id="bridge-integrate-app"></a>Integrate AdjustBridge into your app

 In order to properly initialise the AdjustBridge instance, you need to pass the `Application` reference to it and the `WebView` object in which you are loading your HTML page.

 We advise you to define your custom `Application` class and pass the reference in its `onCreate` method: